 Let us talk about fiction books and see some of the recurring corrupt themes and references that most of us choose to shrug off.
 As a homeschooler you are often tempted to have your children read all the books belonging to the list of “Classical books that all children must read”.
 However, let us acknowledge that not all popular or classical books are appropriate for Muslim children.
 It is easy to follow someone else’s list of “great” literature, however it’s not the ideal approach.
 Parents and teachers must have certain criteria to differentiate between a book that is good and a book that is not.
 And this criteria should not be left to our logic or our understanding rather it should be according to the guidance of Allah and His Messenger (salAllahu alayhi wa sallam).
 Recommendations made by schools, websites, magazines, etc. should not necessarily be accepted without investigation.
 Books that contrast with the Islamic creed and teachings must be kept away whenever possible.
 In cases where it is not possible, such as it is part of a child’s academics, then it is the responsibility of the parents and the teachers to help the children approach the book from an islamic perspective.

-Similarly, books with references to offensive language, music, immorality of various nature (prohibited relationships, immodest clothing, sexuality), following unworthy passions, bad attitude towards parents and siblings, honouring of cultures, traditions, and beliefs contradictory to that of Islam, and so on are unsuitable for a Muslim child to read.
+Similarly, books with references to Atheism, offensive language, music, immorality of various nature (prohibited relationships, immodest clothing, sexuality), following unworthy passions, bad attitude towards parents and siblings, honouring of cultures, traditions, and beliefs contradictory to that of Islam, and so on are unsuitable for a Muslim child to read.

 In the last part of my article I would like to discuss the Islamic literature.
 The reality is that we have very limited Islamic books for children which are authentic and which portray the true Islamic teachings.
 It is a struggle to keep our young readers interested in reading Islamic books when there is not much choice out there.
 I really pray to Allah that Muslim educators and authors come together to create rich Islamic literature and curriculum for our children.
 In the meantime, we as parents and teachers should try our best to create a love for Islamic books right from the very beginning.
 Children should have easy access to a range of authentic Islamic books at home and at (Islamic) school.
 Older children can read Islamic books that are meant for adults with a little help from parents.
 They should be explained the virtues of reading Islamic books and gaining sacred knowledge so that they are motivated to be a regular reader.
 Books about the Names of Allah, easy to understand Tafseer (like by Imaam As-Sa’di), Islamic history, biography of the best of all creation – Muhammed (salAllahu alayhi wa sallam), biographies of the Sahaba and Islamic scholars, stories of the Prophets, easy and authentic Islamic creed or aqeedah, Islamic morals, character and etiquettes, and so on should all be a part of your home library.
 Most importantly, children should develop a habit of reading an easy translation of the Quran under the educated guidance of parents and teachers (I have been recommended The Qur’an – Oxford World’s Classics by Abdel Haleem).
-I believe that the Islamic literature is so rich and vast that older children with fluent reading skills and good vocabulary should seldom turn to non-Islamic literature (other than for their academic requirements).
+I believe that the Islamic literature is so rich and vast that older children with fluent reading skills and good vocabulary should seldom turn to fiction books (other than for their academic requirements).